escherina/rve.com-docker/jekyll-app/_drafts/2017-03-04-using-gulp-to-manage-a-jekyll-build-2.markdown

 - installed [gulp](http://gulpjs.com/) and learned how to set up a basic gulp task
 - created tasks to build the Jekyll site, serve it with BrowserSync, and watch files for changes

-So far, we've been more or less emulating the default `jekyll serve` task.
+So far, we've been more or less emulating the default `jekyll build` and `jekyll serve` tasks.
 Now it's time to add in some extra functionality.

 ### 1. Create a task to compile Sass files